-In the Mad Men episode “Smoke Gets in Your Eyes” Don Draper explains to the executives at Lucky Strike how they will reposition their cigarettes in light of new allegations that cigarettes are cancerous.
+In the Mad Men episode “Smoke Gets in Your Eyes” Don Draper explains to the executives at Lucky Strike how they will advertise their cigarettes in light of the news that smoking causes cancer.

 “Their cigarettes…..are poison.
 Your cigarettes…..are toasted.”

 “It’s toasted” is a nonsensical – but factually true – claim.
-It doesn’t actually say that being toasted makes any difference for the carcinogen qualities of the product (because it doesn’t), but it sounds like the answer to people’s concerns.
+It doesn’t actually say that being toasted makes any difference for the carcinogen qualities of the product – because it doesn’t.
+But it sounds like the answer, because it is given as an answer.

 I couldn’t shrug this scene as I read the government’s response to the Sargentini report (pdf) about the situation in Hungary.
 Earlier this month Dutch Green MEP, Judith Sargentini – appointed by the Parliament’s Committee on Civil Liberties, Justice and Home Affairs as the rapporteur to examine triggering Article 7 proceedings against Budapest – produced a draft report criticizing the Hungarian government on a number of issues, like the independence of the judiciary, corruption, freedom of expression, the rights of Roma and Jewish minorities and refugees, etc. She concluded that there is a “systemic threat to democracy, the rule of law and fundamental rights in Hungary.”

-In more details, the foreign minister dismissed her as a Soros-mercenary in Brussels.
-They expressed their disdain with the liberal elites, and then produced an answer that was anything but.
-Fidesz’s new communication director said that the LIBE report is the tool Brussels is using to force Hungary to accept migrants.
+The Hungarian foreign minister also gave a taste of the poor quality of illiberal public discourse when he dismissed Sargentini as a Soros-mercenary in Brussels.
+He expressed his disdain with the liberal elites, and then produced an answer that was anything but.
+Fidesz’s new communication director even said that the LIBE report is the tool Brussels is using to force Hungary to accept migrants.
+Like they care about migration beyond using it for fearmongering…

 Two Hungarian researchers got so pissed off that they went through the government’s response line by line and denied them.
 They concluded that the answer did three things: digressed, ignored the question, and when neither was possible, it simply lied.